Expert Legal Representation in Cobb County State Court

-There are a variety of reasons that compel people to go to the State Court of Cobb County.
+Various reasons compel people to go to the State Court of Cobb County, one of Georgia’s trial courts.
 This is where citizens pay small claims citations and traffic violations.
 It is also where potential jurors report for duty.
-People also can purchase weapons permits and marriage licenses there.
+People can also purchase weapons permits and marriage licenses there.
 Finally, it is where misdemeanor violations are handled.

-Georgia General Assembly had established the State Court in 1964, and it was originally named the Civil and Criminal Court.
-The court’s name later changed, and the court evolved from Small Claims to the court that has unlimited jurisdiction over some civil issues.
+Georgia General Assembly established the State Court in 1964, initially named the Civil and Criminal Court.
+The court’s name later changed, and the court evolved from Small Claims to the court with unlimited jurisdiction over some civil issues.

-Any traffic offense or a misdemeanor that occurred within the municipalities of this county will end up in this court, making it one of the busiest courts in the State of Georgia.
+The Cobb County Government is responsible for maintaining the safety of citizens, and it oversees and ensures that residents are safe and taken care of.
+Any traffic offense or misdemeanor that occurred within the municipalities of this county will end up in this court, making it one of the busiest courts in the State of Georgia.

-Some of these legal matters, especially defending yourself for misdemeanors, are complex issues that are solved much more efficiently and easily when a lawyer is involved.
-If you find yourself in need of a criminal defense attorney in Marietta, Georgia, Holly Waltman of The Waltman Firm provides skilled and efficient counsel.
+These legal matters, especially defending yourself for misdemeanors, are complex issues that are solved much more efficiently and easily when a lawyer is involved.
+If you need a criminal defense attorney in Marietta, Georgia, Holly Waltman of The Waltman Firm provides skilled and efficient counsel.

 Cobb State Court